Glossary of Music Licensing Terms

 This is the person who creates the soundscape and designs the non-musical sounds for a project.
-While not particularly common in the past, but growing in popularity because of “synth scores” being used due to budget constraints, the composer may sometimes help create the non-musical sounds (i.e., swooshy Sci-Fi sounds, “blow ‘em up good” noises, gunfire and/or just plain weird stuff).
-They may also work along with the Sound Designer in designing/creating sounds to be used as overlays to the music.
+While not particularly common in the past, but growing in popularity because of “synth scores” being used due to budget constraints, the composer may sometimes help create the non-musical sounds (i.e., swooshy Sci-Fi sounds, “blow ‘em up good” noises, gunfire and/or just plain weird stuff) that go along with the music, or are used on a stand-alone basis.
+The composer may also work along with the Sound Designer in designing/creating sounds to be used as overlays to the music.

 Source Music (aka Source Cue)